prashijp/Capstone-Project/Airline_Sentiment_Delta.md

-Airline Sentiment
+Delta Sentiment
 ================
 2017-11-17

 ### Introduction

-Analyzing the US based airlines performances by analyzing the the tweets of the airlines.Identifying the sentiments of tweets and classifying them as nuetral, negative and positive sentiment for each airlines.
-Identify the issues behind negative sentiments and checking the significance of bigrams, trigrams and airlines on the sentiment.
+Identifying the sentiments of tweets and classifying them as nuetral, negative and positive sentiment for Delta airlines.
+Plotting the significance of bigrams, trigrams and word frequencies of Delta airlines.

 ### Description of Data Set